 Humans have used chewing gum for over 5,000 years.
-They may have chewed it for enjoyment, to stave off hunger or to freshen their breath much like we do today.
-The sources used to make gum resulted in minty and sweet chewable globs of wax or sap resin that fulfilled that human urge to gnaw.
-It was unlikely they were capable of producing glossy, pink bubbles worthy of jealous pokes from siblings.
+They may have chewed it for enjoyment, to stave off hunger, or to freshen their breath much like we do today.
+The sources used to make gum resulted in minty and sweet chewable globs of wax or sap resin that fulfilled the human urge to gnaw.
+They were unlikely to produce glossy, pink bubbles worthy of jealous pokes from siblings.
 However, waking up with it stuck in your hair was still a possibility.

 Various forms of chewing gum have existed since the Neolithic period.
-In 2007, a British archaeology student discovered a 5,000-year-old piece of chewing gum which was made from bark tar with tooth imprints in it.
-Presumed to be the oldest piece of chewing gum, it was found in Kierikki, Yli-li, Finland.
-Made from bark tar, the gum was believed to have antiseptic properties and other medicinal advantages.
+In 2007, a British archaeology student discovered a 5,000-year-old piece of chewing gum made from bark tar with tooth imprints in it.
+Presumed to be the oldest piece of chewing gum, the discovery took place in Kierikki, Yli-li, Finland.
+Made from bark tar, scientists believed the gum to have antiseptic properties and other medicinal advantages.

 - Many other cultures chewed gum made from the resin of the mastic tree, from plants, grasses, and other resins.